MonsteRico/ObsidianNotes/content/Codeninjas Camps/Minecraft Modding/_index.md

 ## Other Notes
 - [[Codeninjas Camps/Minecraft Modding/Block|Block]] - Describes everything about the Block mod element.
 Good reference if you don't understand any properties on the blocks.
 Also a good reference as to level of detail that should be included in potential notes on every mod element for a club type setup.
 - [[Codeninjas Camps/Minecraft Modding/Setting up Computers|Setting up computers]] - Has a list of the programs needed for each computer and how to set everything up.
 Also has instructions on clearing the computers for a second running of the camp.
+Have all of the computers set up before the camp starts
 - [[Codeninjas Camps/Minecraft Modding/Texture Making|Texture Making]] - Describes everything to do with making textures.
 Same as the block, this is what I would be doing for everything in MCreator for club notes.
 - [[Codeninjas Camps/Minecraft Modding/General Camp Notes|General Camp Notes]] - Just my general notes around the camp as a whole.
 Some of it is personal taste/advice, so feel free to ignore it.
 ## Day 1